stlab/libraries/libraries/channel/receiver/operator|.md

         pure-name: operator|
         defined-in-header: stlab/channel.hpp
         declaration: template <typename F> auto operator|(F&& f)
         description: Attaches the given process to the receiver and returns a new receiver.
-Itcan either be a functor with a single parameter or a process that follows this signatur.
+It can either be a functor with a single parameter or a process that follows this signatur.
   - kind: example
     code: NoCode
 ---